kaishx/wfa/README.md

 ---

-## 3. Methodology (C++/Numba Comparison)
+## 3. Methodology (NumPy, Numba & C++ Comparison)
 Related Code: (`stress.py`)

-Initially, my WFA engine was extremely slow—Python for loops were simply not capable of handling the thousands of optimization cycles required for each rolling window.
-To address this, I first migrated the bottleneck logic into a Numba JIT-compiled function which improved speeds massively.
-However, while Numba was a major speedup and was sufficient for most use cases, it still struggled once the project required millions of backtest iterations, and this little lag compounded into a massive waste of time when it came to many sequential runs (talking like, 2000 back-to-back WFA runs).

-That's when I decided to implement a C++ module to replace run_opt and numba_bt in `numba_wfa` to improve speeds even further.
+Initially, my WFA engine was extremely slow.
+In algorithmic trading, **path dependency is the ultimate enemy of vectorization.**  While calculations like the Kalman filter or Z-score can be processed across an entire array at once using pure NumPy (pushing the heavy lifting to highly optimized C-backends), the actual backtest execution loop is a **state machine**.

+Bar $t$ cannot be processed until Bar $t-1$ is finished (e.g., you cannot know if you are exiting a position today unless you know if you entered one yesterday).
+Because we are forced to evaluate this chronologically, standard NumPy vectorization breaks down.
+Even if we use a "Hybrid NumPy" approach—pre-calculating every possible math operation and condition outside the loop—we still have to use a standard Python `for` loop to track the state.
+This introduces massive object overhead (the "Python Loop Tax") as Python evaluates every single `if/else` statement line-by-line.

-Hence, the latter part of this project therefore focuses on comparing these two acceleration strategies for the core optimization loop inside the Walk-Forward Analysis (WFA) engine: Numba JIT vs. the C++ module
+To address this bottleneck and avoid the compounding lag over millions of backtest iterations, I explored two acceleration strategies for the core optimization loop:

+1. **Numba JIT Compiler:**  I migrated the bottleneck logic into a Numba JIT-compiled function, which compiles the Python loop directly into machine code tailored for the CPU, bypassing the Python interpreter entirely for that loop.
+2. **C++ Module:** For maximum computational speed and predictable latency, I built a native C++ module to replace the optimization logic entirely, utilizing Zero-Copy memory handling to read Python's arrays directly in RAM without serialization.

 The main computational bottleneck of WFA occurs in the optimization and backtest loops.
 For each in-sample window, the engine iterates through hundreds of parameter combinations and executes the backtest logic thousands of times.
-To evaluate the performance benefit of the C++ module, I made a stress test to compare both implementations.
+To evaluate the performance benefit of the accelerators, I made a stress test to compare all three implementations.

 ### Stress Test Process

 * **Data Generation**: Generated ~10,000 bars of mock time-series data (e.g prices, Z-scores, Hurst exponents) to mimic data that the WFA code would have worked on.
 * **Test Scope**: The test focused exclusively on the slowest segment of the entire WFA workflow: the Optimization and Backtest Loops.
 The loop involves iterating through hundreds of parameter combinations (the Z-score grids) and running the backtest logic for each one.
-* **Controlled Execution**: The optimization run was performed 1,000 times against the same mock data for both the Numba engine and the C++ accelerator to build a statistically valid sample of execution times.
+* **Controlled Execution**: The optimization run was performed against the same mock data for the Hybrid NumPy approach, the Numba engine, and the C++ accelerator for 1000 runs each to build a statistically valid sample of execution times.
+* **Hybrid NumPy Test**: A highly optimized Python loop that uses NumPy to pre-calculate all mathematical conditions beforehand, representing the absolute fastest pure-Python approach.
+* **Numba Test**: Runs the iteration process in Python using `itertools.product` and calls the `@njit` decorated backtesting logic.
-* **C++ Test**: The C++ side utilizes the exposed run_optimization_core function, which handles iterating through the Z-score grids and calculating the Sharpe Ratio within its native C++ environment for maximum speed.
+* **C++ Test**: Utilizes the exposed `run_optimization_core` function, which handles iterating through the Z-score grids and calculating the Sharpe Ratio within its native C++ environment for maximum speed.
-* **Numba Test**: The Numba side runs the iteration process directly in Python using itertools.product and calls the @njit decorated numba_bt function for the backtesting logic.

 ---